 - Create a minimum one-acre Civic Green at the Willco property on Executive Boulevard.
 The Civic Green could be divided into two smaller areas and should provide places for events and informal gatherings.
 If redevelopment exceeds 2.5 FAR, the recommended open space must be increased by a proportionate amount. - Create a Civic Green, a minimum of an acre, at the Montrose Crossing Shopping Center.
 This park should accommodate events, informal gatherings, shaded seating, a dog park and exercise. - · Create a minimum of two neighborhood green urban parks at the Federal Plaza.
-One with a minimum half-acre should be located on the six-acre portion of the property, and another on the eastern portion. - Create a minimum 11⁄4-acre Neighborhood Green Urban Park at the Wilgus Property when it redevelops.
-This park should include neighborhood amenities, including a flexible green gathering place, picnic areas, and play features.
-It should be linked to the Montrose Parkway bikeway by a trail connection. - Explore providing a rectangular field on top of structured parking in the Plan area to help meet the active recreation needs of the area.
+One with a minimum half-acre should be located on the six-acre portion of the property, and another on the eastern portion. - Create a minimum 11⁄4-acre open space area for public use at the Wilgus Property when it redevelops.
+This area could include neighborhood amenities, including a flexible green gathering place, picnic areas, and play features or maybe a wooded area with passive recreation.
+It should be linked to the Montrose Parkway bikeway by a trail connection.

+• Explore providing a rectangular field on top of structured parking in the Plan area to help meet the active recreation needs of the area.